 How to prepare for your first day at a new job

-Take that much needed break
+Take that much-needed break

 If you’re going from one job to the next with only a two-day weekend in between, it might not be enough time to fully prepare.
-Not everyone can take a week break in between jobs (because bills), but even if you can give your two weeks’ notice to end on a Wednesday or Thursday before starting that next Monday can help.
+Not everyone can take a week break in between jobs (because of bills), but even if you can give your two weeks’ notice to end on a Wednesday or Thursday before starting that next Monday can help.

 Our jobs take up over half of our time, which is difficult when you need time to buy new clothes, find new office notebooks and to just mentally prepare for a new work environment.

 Find your rockstar outfit

 - Bring a sweater.
-Office temperatures are so wishy washy.
+Office temperatures are so wishy-washy.
 One day it’s too hot, the next it’s too cold.
 Unless that’s just me going through hot flashes, in which case I need to see a doctor.
 Bring a sweater you don’t mind leaving at work and put it on your chair.
 If you’re super sensitive to temperatures like me, a sweater is an easy solution.

 - Don’t wear white.
-Be careful choosing an all-white shirt.
+Be careful about choosing an all-white shirt.
 From personal experience, any time I’ve ever worn a white shirt to work, I drop something on it.
 And it’s 10x more difficult to try to remove a stain from a white shirt than it is a dark shirt!
 Who woulda thought?